Livable Income For Everyone - Environment

 It will be impossible to even begin to save other species and the world's environment as long as billions of people are desperate to escape poverty.
 People are forced to take any available job regardless of the impact that more production and more consumption has on other peoples, other forms of life and the earth as a whole.
 Without a GLI people won't have a means to stop destroying nature.

-Instead of building more homes for people, the business sector insists that world society needs more luxury housing, hotels, office buildings, shopping malls, sporting arenas, golf courses and so on.
-The business sector also wants to use our time and resources to drill for more oil and to dig out more gold and diamonds.
-The world's business community wants to privatize the world's lands and resources to grow more coffee, tea, cotton, sugar, tobacco, cut flowers and other cash crops.
+Instead of building more homes for people, the corporate political class insists that world society needs more luxury housing, hotels, office buildings, shopping malls, sporting arenas, golf courses and so on.
+The the corporate political class also wants to use our time and resources to drill for more oil and to dig out more gold and diamonds; to privatize the world's lands and resources to grow more coffee, tea, cotton, sugar, tobacco, cut flowers and other cash crops.
+See The Jobs Pardox.

 Not only does the repeated consumption of certain products make people sick, it also makes all forms of life progressively sicker by polluting the air, water and soil that gives us all life.